azhirnov/FrameGraph/docs/Shader-debugging.md

     {
         bool condition = ...

-        // if condition is true then trace recording will started here dbg_EnableTraceRecording( condition );
+        // if condition is true then trace recording will start here dbg_EnableTraceRecording( condition );
         ...
     }